zerintasnimkhan/bento-reviews/README.md

 Feel free to contribute to the project by opening issues or submitting pull requests.
 If you have any questions or need further assistance, please don't hesitate to contact us.

-Thank you for your interest in Bento Reservation!
+Thank you for your interest in Bento Reviews!

 ```